ROBERT BITTLESTONE (1952-2015)

 James Diggle is Emeritus Professor of Greek and Latin at Cambridge and a Fellow of Queens’ College.
 His publications include The Oxford Classical Text of Euripides (Oxford, 1981-94), Euripidea: Collected Essays (Oxford, 1994) and Theophrastus: Characters (Cambridge, 2004).
 He was University Orator at Cambridge for eleven years and has published a selection of his speeches in Cambridge Orations (Cambridge, 1994).
 He is a Fellow of the British Academy and a Corresponding Member of the Academy of Athens.

-is Professor of Stratigraphy at the University of Edinburgh.
+John Underhill is Chair of Exploration Geoscience, Institute of Petroleum Engineering, School of Energy, Geoscience, Infrastructure & Society, Heriot-Watt University, Edinburgh.
 His primary research interest lies in the use of geological fieldwork and geophysical methods to investigate the structure and stratigraphy of sedimentary basins.
 He has been investigating and elucidating the geology of the Ionian Islands of western Greece since 1982.
 He is a Fellow of the Royal Society of Edinburgh.
-He also referees professional football matches and in 2001 was promoted to the FIFA List of International Referees.
+He also refereed professional football matches and was on the FIFA List of International Referees.